 Home » Practice Areas » Custody & Visitation/Parenting Plans

-Our Westport child custody lawyers have a firm understanding of the types of child custody and parenting plans that benefit children and parents alike.
+Child visitation lawyer in Westport with a firm understanding of the types of child custody and parenting plans that benefit children and parents alike.
 Parenting plans must be fair, flexible, and in the best interest of the minor child(ren).
 With many parents working long hours, commuting significant distances to and from work, and traveling for business, the notion of a “typical workday” is largely a thing of the past.
 Our Westport Child Custody Lawyers offer creative solutions to fit the needs of each client and family.
 The term “child custody” can be broken down into two separate definitions, legal custody, and physical custody.
 Legal custody addresses which parent has the right to make major decisions concerning the child(ren).
 Major decisions include those relating to a child’s education, health/medical, and religion.
 Based upon our experiences as Westport child custody lawyers we estimate that over 95% of Connecticut parents have joint legal custody.
 It is certainly the exception for a parent to have sole legal custody.

 Types of Child Custody: Legal and Physical Custody